Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure Cache For Redis/Lettuce/Azure-AAD-Authentication-With-Lettuce.md

 ```

 ##### Authenticate with Azure AD Hello World
-This sample is intended to assist in authenticating with Azure AD via Lettuce client library.
-It focuses on displaying the logic required to fetch an Azure AD Access token and to use it as password when setting up the Lettuce Redis Client instance.
+This sample is intended to assist in authenticating with Azure AD via the Lettuce client library.
+It focuses on displaying the logic required to fetch an Azure AD access token and to use it as password when setting up the Lettuce Redis Client instance.

-Familiarity with the Jedis and Azure Identity client libraries is assumed.
-If you're new to the Azure Identity library for Java, see the docs for [Azure Identity](https://docs.microsoft.com/azure/developer/java/sdk/identity) and [Lettuce](https://www.javadoc.io/doc/redis.clients/jedis/latest/index.html) rather than this guide.

 ##### Migration Guidance
-When migrating your existing your application code, you need to replace the password input with Azure Active Directory Token.
+When migrating your existing your application code, you need to replace the password input with the Azure AD token.
-Integrate the logic in your application code to fetch an Azure AD Access Token via Identity SDK as shown below and replace the password configuring/retrieving logic in your application code.
+Integrate the logic in your application code to fetch an Azure AD access token via the Azure Identity library as shown below and replace it with the password configuring/retrieving logic in your application code.

-**Note:** The below sample uses `ClientCertificateCredential` from our [Azure Identity](https://docs.microsoft.com/azure/developer/java/sdk/identity) SDK, the credential can be replaced with any of the other `TokenCredential` implementations offered by our [Azure Identity](https://docs.microsoft.com/azure/developer/java/sdk/identity) SDK.
+**Note:** The below sample uses the [Azure Identity library](https://docs.microsoft.com/azure/developer/java/sdk/identity)'s `ClientCertificateCredential`.
+The credential can be replaced with any of the other `TokenCredential` implementations offered by the Azure Identity library.

 ##### Version 6.1.8.RELEASE or less
 ```xml